Pseudonym: Literature

-A pen name, or nom de plume (French for "pen name"), is a pseudonym (sometimes a particular form of the real name) adopted by an author (or on the author's behalf by their publishers).
+A pen name is a pseudonym (sometimes a particular form of the real name) adopted by an author (or on the author's behalf by their publishers).
+English usage also includes the French-language phrase nom de plume (which in French literally means "pen name").

-Although the term is most frequently used today with regard to identity and the Internet, the concept of pseudonymity has a long history.
+The concept of pseudonymity has a long history.
 In ancient literature it was common to write in the name of a famous person, not for concealment or with any intention of deceit; in the New Testament, the second letter of Peter is probably such.
 A more modern example is all of The Federalist Papers, which were signed by Publius, a pseudonym representing the trio of James Madison, Alexander Hamilton, and John Jay.
 The papers were written partially in response to several Anti-Federalist Papers, also written under pseudonyms.
-As a result of this pseudonymity, historians know that the papers were written by Madison, Hamilton, and Jay, but have not been able to discern with complete accuracy which of the three authored a few of the papers.
+As a result of this pseudonymity, historians know that the papers were written by Madison, Hamilton, and Jay, but have not been able to discern with certainty which of the three authored a few of the papers.
 There are also examples of modern politicians and high-ranking bureaucrats writing under pseudonyms.

-Some female authors used male pen names, in particular in the 19th century, when writing was a male-dominated profession.
-The Brontë sisters used pen names for their early work, so as not to reveal their gender (see below) and so that local residents would not know that the books related to people of the neighbourhood.
-The Brontës used their neighbours as inspiration for characters in many of their books.
+Some female authors have used male pen names, in particular in the 19th century, when writing was a highly male-dominated profession.
+The Brontë sisters used pen names for their early work, so as not to reveal their gender (see below) and so that local residents would not suspect that the books related to people of their neighbourhood.
 Anne Brontë's The Tenant of Wildfell Hall (1848) was published under the name Acton Bell, while Charlotte Brontë used the name Currer Bell for Jane Eyre (1847) and Shirley (1849), and Emily Brontë adopted Ellis Bell as cover for Wuthering Heights (1847).
-Other examples from the nineteenth-century are the novelist Mary Ann Evans (George Eliot) and the French writer Amandine Aurore Lucile Dupin (George Sand).
+Other examples from the nineteenth-century are novelist Mary Ann Evans (George Eliot) and French writer Amandine Aurore Lucile Dupin (George Sand).
 Pseudonyms may also be used due to cultural or organization or political prejudices.